lefthandlucascodd/lefthandlucascodd.github.io/aa_episodes.md

 <b> Episode 3 - "Feature Creep"

 Zeus has a plan for an insanely ambitious app but Hades knows that Aphrodite is the key to bringing it all crashing down.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/_rjQdiDWogs" frameborder="0" allowfullscreen></iframe>

+<b> Episode 4 - "Anti-Pattern"

+Hades has to figure out how and why Zeus is destroying his own company before it is too late.